The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 Step 2: Start with the Cards One-by-One

 Most beginners try to memorize all 78 meanings at once.
 This creates overwhelm and confusion.
-Instead, start with small steps:
+Instead, start with small steps:- Pull one card daily

 - Write your first impression — colors, emotions, symbols